pedrovazquezax/RoadToWWDC/_posts/2020-02-20-Playground-Book.md

 A playground allows us to learn new concepts through programming.
 The advantages of learning in a playground is that we can experience, play and create while we learn.

-## What do we need to build a Playground bBook?
+## What do we need to build a Playground Book?
 1. You´ll need a [Free apple Developer Acount](https://developer.apple.com).

 2. To build your own Blaygorund Book you will need [Xcode 11.1](https://developer.apple.com/download/more/?name=Xcode%2011.1).